ReadyMouse/sub-manager/README.md

   - Renters willing to pay rent "I would pay X a month for a 3bed, 2 bath in (zipcode)"
   - Land owners will to rent "I will accept crypto for this rental"
   - For Sale Properties: renter can say "I'd pay X a month for 3 years, if someone bought this and rented it to me."

-## Business Plan

-How to take this to market?
-What investments on PayPal's part would be nice?
-Talk to a lawyer, what regulations come into play?

 ⚠️ PROTOTYPE DEMONSTRATION
 This is a proof-of-concept for educational purposes only.